-Cumejusdem C. M. privilegio speciali ANNO zra Dionysiana clo lo c 1x.
+Cumejusdem C4.
+M.44 privilegio speciali ANNO zra Dionysiana clo lo c 1x.
+Experimental Natural Philosophy "take the question to nature" Francis Bacon 1561 - 1626

-- Experimental Natural Philosophy "take the question to nature" Francis Bacon 1561 - 1626 - an English philosopher, statesman, lawyer, and pioneer of the scientific method - The Novum Organum, sive indicia vera de Interpretatione Naturae ("New tool, or true directions concerning the interpretation of nature") published in 1620.
+- an English philosopher, statesman, lawyer, and pioneer of what is later called the scientific method (not Bacon's term) - The Novum Organum, sive indicia vera de Interpretatione Naturae ("New tool, or true directions concerning the interpretation of nature") published in 1620.
 The title is a reference to Aristotle's work Organon (Tool) - Bacon argued that Scholastic natural philosophy was too focused on what Aristotle said in books rather than physical nature itself, and the natural philosopher should instead "take the question to nature" and learn by direct observation and experiments - Bacon's emphasis on the use of artificial experiments to provide additional observances of a phenomenon is one reason that he is often considered "the Father of the Experimental Philosophy" - Apart from the "laws of nature" themselves, the causes relevant to natural philosophy are only efficient causes and material causes i.e. matter and motion (not formal or final)